 Plenty of Tap Water for Hurricane Preparations!

-The threat of Hurricane Irma has all of us preparing for the worst – as we should.
-The most essential need in a natural disaster is clean water.
+The threat of hurricanes has us preparing for the worst – as we should – and the most essential need in a natural disaster is clean water.
 The Center for Disease Control (CDC) recommends that you stock at least one gallon of water per day for each person and each pet.

-As Irma moves closer to Florida, more and more residents are rushing to stores to buy bottled water.
+As hurricanes move closer to Florida, more and more residents will rush to stores to buy bottled water.
 But, remember, you have plenty of safe, clean water right at your tap!
 While both tap and bottled water are safe to drink, your tap water is more strictly regulated and tested than bottled water.
-And let’s not forget that tap water in the Tampa Bay region costs less than a penny per gallon.
+And tap water in the Tampa Bay region costs less than a penny per gallon.